Beth Norcross, Founder and Executive Director

 infusing care for the earth into theological education.

-Beth has written articles and developed educational materials on deepening spirituality through nature, most recently a video education series through Wesley Seminary – Nature, Our First Way of Knowing God, due to be released summer 2020.
+Beth has written articles and developed educational materials on deepening spirituality through nature, most recently a video education series through Wesley Seminary – Nature, Our First Way of Knowing God, due to be released early 2021.
 She also wrote popular Christian and inter-spiritual study guides to Ken Burns’ film, “The National Parks: America’s Best Idea."